 The spatial theory of policy influence gives a frame to the connection between issue salience and issue ownership.
-As Hargitai (2020, p.
-199) summarizes, "Meguid's spatial theory considers the political aim of mainstream parties to be the electoral loss or electoral elimination of niche parties that compete for the same or ideologically similar voters.
-The model comprises of three dimensions that shape the success of the mainstream party in dealing with the niche party, namely issue ownership, issue salience and policy convergence."
+Based on Hargitai (2020), the theory is built on the assumption that mainstream parties aim to eliminate the niche parties with an ideologically similar voter base.
+The success of the mainstream party depends on three dimensions: issue ownership, issue salience and policy convergence.
 Based on this approach, the mainstream party can take dismissive, accommodative or adversarial strategies.
 The accommodative strategy increases issue salience, policy position converges between the two parties and issue ownership is transferred partly or totally to the mainstream party.
 Thus, the electoral support of the niche party decreases.
 (Hargitai, 2020) The mechanisms of the possible strategies are shown on Table 1 and it will be a useful tool especially when we analyze the relationship between Fidesz and Jobbik.